tijesunimi-peters/react-ssr/README.md

 Though the test is using [create-react-app](https://github.com/facebook/create-react-app) to help you get started faster, feel more than free to add any particular technique or algorithm at any point, which you think might enrich the overall quality of the end result.

-Please complete the test promptly, however feel free to over-engineer **as you would in a production app**, we would like to assess all your skills!
+Please complete the test promptly, however you should **engineer the test as you would in a production app**, we would like to assess all your skills!

 _Note: While we love open source here at HelloFresh, please do not create a public repo with your test in!
 This challenge is only shared with people interviewing, and for obvious reasons we'd like it to remain this way._